United States Attorney Anne M. Tompkins

 Brock D. Nicholson, Special Agent in Charge of U.S. Immigration and Customs Enforcement’s (ICE) Homeland Security Investigations (HSI) in Georgia and the Carolinas and Richard L. Walker, Special Agent in Charge for the Atlanta, Georgia Region of the U.S. Department of Labor’s Office of Inspector General (DOL-OIG), Office of Racketeering and Fraud Investigations join U.S. Attorney Tompkins in making today’s announcement.

-Filed documents also indicate that in November 2009, Raju and others attempted to hide their fraudulent activities from law enforcement and immigration agents during a scheduled inspection visit of the company’s Pineville offices.
-In anticipation of the visit, court documents show that Raju and others had set up work stations, moved in furniture and recruited several persons to pretend to be iFuturistics workers for the duration of the inspection visit, when, in fact, the office space prior to the site visit had been empty and unoccupied.
+Filed documents also indicate that during a scheduled inspection visit of the company’s Pineville offices in November 2009, Raju and his conspirators attempted to hide their fraudulent activities from law enforcement and immigration agents.
+In anticipation of the visit, court documents show that Raju and his conspirators had set up work stations, moved in furniture and recruited several persons to pretend to be iFuturistics workers for the duration of the inspection visit, when, in fact, the office space prior to the site visit had been empty and unoccupied.
 When law enforcement and immigration agents returned to the company’s offices a month after the site visit, the office space was dark and unoccupied, as it had been prior to the planned inspection.

-The investigation was handled by ICE-HIS and DOL.
-The prosecution is being handled by Assistant U.S. Attorney Kenneth Smith of the U.S. Attorney’s Office in Charlotte.
+The investigation is handled by ICE-HSI and DOL-OIG.
+The prosecution is handled by Assistant U.S. Attorney Kenneth Smith of the U.S. Attorney’s Office in Charlotte.